 The foundation of modern climate science can be traced back to the 19th century.
 In 1824, Joseph Fourier proposed that Earth's atmosphere acts to raise the planet's temperature.
 Fourier wondered how Earth could be so warm as it was so far from the sun.
 Fourier knew that energy from the sun was reflecting off Earth and escaping back to space, and he hypothesized that the atmosphere must capture some of that radiation, otherwise the planet would be significantly cooler.
-Fourier was the first to describe what would become known as "the greenhouse effect".
+Fourier was the first to describe what would become known as "the greenhouse effect."6

-In 1856, Eunice Foote was the first person to demonstrate experimentally that the presence of CO2 in the atmosphere causes the sun to heat the air to a higher temperature compared to atmosphere without CO2.6 Soon after, in 1861, John Tyndall expanded on Foote's discovery by studying the amount of infrared energy absorbed by different gas molecules, including CO2.
-In 1896, Svante Arrhenius used principles of physical chemistry to calculate estimates of the extent to which increases in atmospheric CO2 would increase Earth's surface temperature through the greenhouse effect.
-Arrhenius calculated that a doubling of CO2 in the atmosphere would increase surface temperatures of the Earth by 4 degrees Celsius (4°C), which remains within the range of today's state-of-the-art climate model predictions.
-8,9
+In 1856, Eunice Foote was the first person to demonstrate experimentally that the presence of CO_2 in the atmosphere causes the sun to heat the air to a higher temperature compared to atmosphere without CO_2 .7 Soon after, in 1861, John Tyndall expanded on Foote's discovery by studying the amount of infrared energy absorbed by different gas molecules, including CO_2 .8 In 1896, Svante Arrhenius used principles of physical chemistry to calculate estimates of the extent to which increases in atmospheric CO_2 would increase Earth's surface temperature through the greenhouse effect.
+Arrhenius calculated that a doubling of CO_2 in the atmosphere would increase surface temperatures of the Earth by 4 degrees Celsius (4°C), which remains within the range of today's state-of-the-art climate model predictions.^{9,10}

-&lt;sup>5 Fourier, J., "General Remarks on the Temperature of the Earth and Outer Space", American Journal of Science, 32, 1-20 (1824), Translation by Ebeneser Burgess.
-Foote, E. (1856).
-Circumstances Affecting the Heat of the Sun's Rays, The American Journal of Science and Arts, 46, 383-384.
+6 Fourier, J., "General Remarks on the Temperature of the Earth and Outer Space", American Journal of Science, 32, 1-20 (1824), Translation by Ebeneser Burgess.

-The greenhouse effect is an atmospheric process that warms
+7 Foote, E. (1856), "Circumstances Affecting the Heat of the Sun's Rays", The American Journal of Science and Arts, 46, 383-384.

-Earth's surface.
-The sun provides energy in the form of visible light and ultraviolet radiation.
-Though some of that energy is reflected back to space (by snow, clouds, etc.), most is absorbed by radiation back toward space.
-Greenhouse gases in the atmosphere,
+The greenhouse effect is an atmospheric process that warms Earth's surface.
+The sun provides energy primarily in the form of visible light and ultraviolet radiation.
+Though some of that energy is reflected back to space (by snow, clouds, etc.), most is absorbed by Earth's surface.
+The planet's surface then emits infrared radiation back toward space.
+Greenhouse gases in the atmosphere, such as CO2, absorb this emitted infrared radiation; this energy is then re-emitted in all directions in the form of infrared radiation, roughly half upwards towards space and half back down to Earth.